playframework/play-meta/releasing/lagom.md

   there aren't any unresolved issues scheduled for the release, and close the milestone if it's complete
 * Compare the GitHub milestone with the commits on the branch you are releasing using the instructions in "Reviewing the Changes" above.
 This way you can make sure the GH milestone lists the correct information.
-* Ensure that the branch has a green build in [Travis CI](https://travis-ci.org/lagom/lagom/branches)
+* Ensure that the branch has a green build in [Travis CI](https://travis-ci.com/lagom/lagom/branches)
-* Create a pull request against the project with changes for the release:
+* Create a pull request against the lagom.github.io repo with changes for the release:
     * If it is a major or minor release, write [GitHub release notes](https://github.com/lagom/lagom/releases) with highlights, contributions, etc. (Use the authors list you created above).
 This is not necessary for patch releases
     * Update `currentLagomVersion`
     * If this is a MAJOR or MINOR version bump (RC or final), also update `currentDocsVersion`